s81320/cleveland/code/chipman/readme.md

 ## first results

-The chipman approach without clustering performed best.
+The chipman approach without clustering performs better than the base cases.
 We obtained accuracy ratios with median 1.
-This was better than random sampling and simple clustering.

 ## next steps